Escola Secundária Luso-Chinesa de Luís Gonzaga Gomes

-Escola Secundária Luso-Chinesa de Luís Gonzaga Gomes (ESLCLGG 高美士中葡中學) is a public secondary school in São Lázaro (Saint Lazarus Parish), Macau.
+Escola Secundária Luso-Chinesa de Luís Gonzaga Gomes (ESLCLGG 高美士中葡中學) is a public secondary school in São Lázaro, Macau.
 Named after Luís Gonzaga Gomes, it was established in 1985.

-The original site of the school was Macao Jiejie School(now Colegio Mateus Ricci).
+The original site of the school was Macao Jiejie School (now Colegio Mateus Ricci).
 In 1986, it moved to the Macao School Complex (now the Macao Polytechnic University) and was named Escola Secundária e Preparatória Sino-Portuguesa de Luis Gonzaga Gomes.
-In 1989, the school was part of the elementary school and was renamed Escola Secundaria Luso-Chinesa de Luis Gonzaga Gomes, providing regular grammar middle school courses for junior high school to high school.
-In order to more effectively develop secondary education, the school moved to the current location of Avenida de Sidónio Pais, Macao, in 1995, and the school itself has continued to develop.
+In 1989, the school was part of the elementary school.
+That same year, it was renamed Escola Secundaria Luso-Chinesa de Luis Gonzaga Gomes, providing regular grammar middle school courses from junior high to high school.
+To more effectively develop secondary education, the school moved to the current location of Avenida de Sidónio Pais, Macao, in 1995, and the school itself has continued to develop.
 In 2002, the school building expansion project began.
 Two new school buildings were built on both sides of the original main building and completed in 2003.
 To provide regular grammar secondary school courses for Macao school-age children, and to cultivate trilogy and four languages (Cantonese, Mandarin, Portuguese and English).

-The school is divided into Chinese and Portuguese sections.
+The school is divided into sections for Chinese and Portuguese.

-The school has four campuses, which are:
+The school has four departments, which are: